Home

 Cancellations – The following is Fort Ross Conservancy’s ELP/ELDP cancellation policy.

 • Your commitment fee of $100 is non-refundable but is transferable.
-This fee covers our time leading up to your program date and is credited to your final ELP invoice
+This fee covers our time leading up to your program date and is credited to your final ELP invoice.

-• If either Fort Ross Conservancy or California State Parks choose to cancel a program due to unsafe conditions (weather, road conditions, or operational issues), your commitment fee will be transferred to a later date of your choice
+• If either Fort Ross Conservancy or California State Parks choose to cancel a program due to unsafe conditions (weather, road conditions, or operational issues), your commitment fee will be transferred to a later date of your choice.

-• If the Applicant School requests to reschedule the program date, FRC will also transfer your commitment fee towards a later date of your choice
+• If the Applicant School requests to reschedule the program date, FRC will also transfer your commitment fee towards a later date of your choice.

 Please make checks payable to FRC-ELP.
-We also accept credit card payments.
+We also accept credit card payments over the phone (707) 847-3437.

 Fee Waivers Available! – Public lands and outdoor learning experiences should be available to all, irrespective of the cost, and FRC aims to minimize the financial challenges that keep kids from taking important field trips.
 Thanks to the generous support from our donors we have created the Fort Ross Education Fund to offer program fee waivers and/or transportation subsidies to schools that would otherwise be unable to participate.
 We welcome teachers of all schools to apply!